• Skip to primary navigation

 On a lighter note

-Don’t forget to stock up on Sanitary protection; Tampon, Pad, or Menstrual Cup whichever is preferred.
+Remember to stock up on Sanitary protection: a tampon, Pad, or Menstrual Cup, whichever is preferred.

 What Say You?